Executive Order 13988: Support

 The Human Rights Campaign hailed Biden's order as "most substantive, wide-ranging executive order concerning sexual orientation and gender identity ever issued by a United States president".

 Opposition

 In opposition, Republican Senator Roger Marshall stated the executive order "shows no common sense and will bring about the destruction of women's sports".
 Former Ambassador to the United Nations Nikki Haley denounced Biden's order, calling it "an attack on women's rights".

 Lauren Adams, legal director for the Women's Liberation Front said "both executive orders send a heartbreaking message to women and girls that their government does not view them as worthy of consideration and is not willing to recognize female people as a discrete class."

+Following the departure of President Biden from office and the inauguration of Donald Trump as the 47th president of the United States, the Trump administration immediately rescinded the order, labeling its provisions as "unpopular, inflationary, illegal, and radical practices".